 Holidays – 28 working days holiday must be provided as a legal minimum.
 Normally the 28 days includes public holidays.
 In some instances, custom and practice may assume longer holidays (e.g. 30 days per year or 33 days per year).

 Other Leave – Other paid leave entitlement such as statutory leave should be referred to in the contract.

 Notice Period – Both employees and employers are under an obligation to provide each other with some form of notice period upon terminating the employment agreement.

-Longer periods of notice are often agreed in the contract of employment particularly for senior employees.
+Longer periods of notice are often agreed in the contract of employment, particularly for senior employees.
 If the contract of employment is silent on notice periods there are minimum legal requirements which are as follows:

 Other items which might be considered for inclusion

 Claims in the Employment Tribunal: Claims in the UK are common as an ex-employee can issue a claim without having to prove merit.
-Even if a claim against an employer is unsuccessful it is rare for the employer to recover the costs they have incurred in defending the claim.
+Even if a claim against an employer is unsuccessful, it is rare for the employer to recover the costs they have incurred in defending the claim.

-People represent the highest cost to most businesses and carry the highest risk, so please obtain advice to reduce the risk exposure.
+is highly recommended.
+See our Quick Guide "Right to work checks", “Important Information for Employers”.
+People represent the highest cost to most businesses and carry the highest risk, so